vlaaad/reveal/README.md

     - namespaced kw -> spec
     - fn -> var (note the suffix: assoc is `clojure.core/assoc--5416`)
   - sourceable things: as source code
-- better accordion headers (limit in length, think about the contents of the headers)
 - fork out/err in repl/nrepl as well:
   - for full experience we should fork `System/out` and `System/err`, and re-bind roots of `*out*` and `*err*` — is it a good idea?
-- investigate using executors instead of threads for streaming
 - multiple accordions
 - structural navigation
 - improve datafy/nav support (on sets, for example)